rizzles38/CarND-Behavioral-Cloning-P3/writeup_template.md

 My first step was to use a convolutional neural network model similar to the Nvidia pipeline.
 I thought this model might be appropriate because it had a good number of convolutional layers, which I thought would give the model enough opportunities to extract important features.

-CHANG THIS:
-To combat the overfitting, I added a couple dropout layers to the model.
+Then I added a couple of droupout layers to the model in order to prevent overfitting.

-Then I ...

 After my first semi-successful training of a model, I tried to run it in the simulator.
 The vehicle turned left and into the lake.